CTFEDs/Open-Design-Cape-Town-2016/blurb.md

-# Accessibility workshop
+# Open Design Cape Town workshop

-This month at CTFEDs we're going to focus on the bottom building block of everything we do: HTML.
-In particular, we're going to focus on accessibility, just in time for [Global Accessibility Awareness Day](http://www.globalaccessibilityawarenessday.org/).
+This month at CTFEDs we're running a workshop as part of [Open Design Cape Town festival](http://opendesignct.com/).
+We're going to focus on accessibility, Universal Design, and Human-Centered Design.
+In particular, we're going to look at making our own stuff more accessible.

-## Your stuff

-For the first half of the workshop we're going to look at making our own stuff more accessible.
 We'll work through some practical examples and then apply the ideas to our own projects.

 That means things like: